Resources

 Inefficient and uncontrolled systems run the risk of releasing unstable gases into the environment, polluting the air and putting the health of facility occupants at risk in the process.

 Just how serious is the problem of poor indoor air quality (IAQ)?
 According to the Environmental Protection Agency (EPA), indoor air pollution is among the top five environmental risks to public health.
+In industrial settings, poor indoor air quality impacts occupational safety, increases liability, lowers productivity, and can jeopardize regulatory compliance.

-Common Indoor Air Contaminants
+Common Industrial Air Contaminants

 Radon